Lovin’ this article, but need more advice on your tax affairs?

 Certain costs are specifically excluded from R&D relief:

 Claims are made on your Company Tax Return form, CT600.

-We can help with all aspects of making a claim, including appropriate use of ‘Advance Assurance’.
+We can help with all aspects of making a claim, including the appropriate use of ‘Advance Assurance’.

-The first stage is to ascertain whether you have undertaken activities which will qualify as R&D.
+The first stage is to ascertain whether you have undertaken activities that will qualify as R&D.

 The second stage is to calculate the level of qualifying expenditure.

 Stage 3 is to ascertain how best to utilise the R&D relief to maximise the benefit in your particular circumstances.
 This is where specialist advice can again prove valuable.

 Finally, the claim will be included in the relevant sections of your CT600 form.